egstatsml/eu-seg/README.md

-# eu-seg - Embedded Uncertainty for Semantic Segmentation
+# Embedded Uncertainty for Semantic Segmentation

 This repo contains code for the paper: Uncertainty in Real-Time Semantic Segmentation on Embedded Systems

 [arXiv Link to paper](https://arxiv.org/abs/2301.01201).

 If you came from the CVPR version of the paper, would recommend referring to the arXiv version as I found a typo that I have since corrected (I forgot a power of 2 in Eqn.
-15. for the variance.)
+15. for the variance), and unfortunately [IEEE don't allow for corrections](https://statmodeling.stat.columbia.edu/2020/12/10/ieees-refusal-to-issue-corrections/).
+Regardless have corrected the arXiv version, but apologies for the inconvenience.

 ![example plots](assets/eu-seg-examples.png)